Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Introduction

 Despite these regulatory and ethical imperatives, many MLLMs continue to violate these protections or privacy boundaries.
-As illustrated in Figure~\ref{fig:examples}, prominent models such as LLaVA\cite{LLaVA}, Qwen-VL\cite{Qwen2VL}, and Palligemma\cite{Palligemma} often generate explicit predictions about sensitive biometric attributes, including race, gender, and age, even when such information falls under protected categories - in both direct and open-ended prompts.
+As illustrated in Figure~\ref{fig:examples}, prominent models such as LLaVA~\citep{LLaVA}, Qwen-VL~\citep{Qwen2VL}, and Palligemma~\citep{Palligemma} often generate explicit predictions about sensitive biometric attributes, including race, gender, and age, even when such information falls under protected categories - in both direct and open-ended prompts.
 While commercial systems like GPT-o3 demonstrate selective refusal behavior - likely due to proprietary fine-tuning - they still leak sensitive biometric information in indirect or descriptive responses (e.g., noting someone's body type).
-Specifically, GPT-o3 refuses to answer only for race and gender, while still failing to block other sensitive queries (e.g., eye color, age, and body weight).
+Specifically, GPT-o3 refuses to answer only for race and gender, while still failing to block other sensitive queries e.g., eye color, age, and body weight.

 Moreover, existing benchmarks do not comprehensively evaluate MLLM's behavior with respect to the biometric privacy.
-To address this gap, we propose a new benchmark, \prism (Privacy-aware Evaluation of Responses in Sensitive Modalities), a comprehensive benchmark designed to assess both explicit refusal and implicit leakage.
-The images in \prism are curated to intentionally include images depicting underrepresented traits such as extremely obese individuals, Mexican ethnicity, or blue eyes; that models are less exposed to during training. \prism spans 5 high-level biometric attributes: age, gender, race, eye color, and body weight across 22 sub-categories.
-We define two \prism variants: \prismC and \prismL to enable rapid evaluations. \prism includes images depicting diverse biometric traits, each paired with (1) direct prompts targeting specific biometric attributes and (2) open-ended prompts for describing image.
+To address this gap, we propose \prism (Privacy-aware Evaluation of Responses in Sensitive Modalities), a comprehensive benchmark designed to assess both explicit refusal and implicit leakage.
+The images in \prism are curated to intentionally include images depicting underrepresented traits such as extremely obese individuals, Mexican ethnicity, or blue eyes; that models are less exposed to during training. \prism comprises of 5 high-level biometric attributes: age, gender, race, eye color, and body weight, spanning 22 sub-categories. \prism includes images depicting diverse biometric traits, each paired with (1) direct prompts targeting specific biometric attributes and (2) open-ended prompts for describing image.
 The benchmark evaluates whether a model can (a) refuse direct biometric queries, and (b) maintain semantic informativeness without leaking protected information when responding to general prompts.